nivertech/elixir-bookmarks/README.md

 # Elixir for Beginners

+http://blog.trenpixster.info/elixir-from-0-to-spawn/ _Elixir: From 0 to spawn() in 30 minutes_

 # Elixir for Web Developers

 http://www.phoenixframework.org/ _Phoenix is a framework for building scalable web applications with realtime connectivity across all your devices.
 It relies on the Elixir language for making the development of maintainable applications productive and fun._